18VAC115-60-80. Resident license and residency requirements.

 5. Have no unresolved disciplinary action against a mental health or health professional license, certificate, or registration in Virginia or in another jurisdiction.
 The board will consider the history of disciplinary action on a case-by-case basis.

-B. Applicants who are beginning their residencies in exempt settings shall register supervision with the board to assure acceptability at the time of application.
+B. Applicants who are beginning residencies in exempt settings shall register supervision with the board to ensure acceptability at the time of application.

 C. Residency requirements.

-1. The applicant for licensure as a substance abuse treatment practitioner shall have completed no fewer than 3,400 hours in a supervised residency in substance abuse treatment with various populations, clinical problems and theoretical approaches in the following areas:
+1. The applicant for licensure as a substance abuse treatment practitioner shall have completed a supervised residency in substance abuse treatment with various populations, clinical problems, and theoretical approaches.

 a.
 No more than half of these hours may be satisfied with group supervision.